mitchdavenport88/MSP1/README.md

 GitHub where it is stored remotely as shown in the course content.

-1. When I have made a couple of minor additions / changes or one large change or addition I add the file in question to the ‘staging area’ by typing in the terminal - git add .
-The full stop will add all new files.
+1. When I have made a couple of minor additions / changes or one large change or addition I add the file in question to the staging area by typing in the terminal `git add .` the full stop will add all new files.
 If I want to be more selective I can type in the file name e.g. index.html or the files pathway e.g. assets/css/style.css instead of the full stop.

-2. I now want to save my changes to the local repository by typing - git commit –m “ ” into the terminal.
+2. I now want to save my changes to the local repository by typing `git commit –m “ ”` into the terminal.
 Between the “ ” I'll write a concise message detailing what this commit has done.

-3. When I either want to upload all my changes for the day or view on GitHub Pages I push all the commits I’ve previously done to GitHub using the git push command.
+3. When I either want to upload all my changes for the day or view on GitHub Pages I push all the commits I’ve previously done to GitHub using the `git push` command.
 When GitHub Pages is set up for the repository in question it will automatically pick up these changes and display the most up to date version that has been pushed.

 ### Deploying to GitHub Pages
-1. Once logged into GitHub I navigated to my MSP1 repository via 'my repositories'.
+1. Once logged into GitHub I navigated to my MSP1 repository via my repositories.
 2. Selected settings in the menu at the top of the screen.
 3. I scrolled down to the section 'GitHub Pages' near the bottom of the page.
 4. Under 'Source' I changed the dropdown so it read Branch:master as this is the branch I'm using.